Because so many of us think of pets as part of the family, we want to make sure they get the quality medical care they deserve.

 Check them out in person

-Visiting a pet clinic can be useful, not just to ask questions in person but so you can meet some of the staff, get a feel for the place and find out what kind of equipment and facilities they have.
+Visiting a pet clinic can be useful, not just to ask questions in person but so you can meet some of the staff.
+This will help you get a feel for the place and find out what kind of facilities they have.

 Most top-notch veterinary practices will have ultrasound and X-ray machines, dentistry equipment, eye pressure and blood pressure monitoring systems and IV pumps, just for starters.